Sandip Soparrkar

 Queen Elizabeth II and Prince Charles have written letters of appreciation to Sandip Soparrkar for promoting ballroom and Latin dance culture in India.
 He was the first Indian to be invited to judge the Asian Latin & Ballroom Dance Championship held at Colombo where 32 countries took part with 78 competitive dances.
-He is the first Indian who was invited to be on the jury of Sharm Shaikh International theatre festival for the youth, Egypt, along with other top theatre personalities from all over the world Soparrkar is a noted contributor to The Asian Age and Afternoon Voice newspapers.
+He is the first Indian who was invited to be on the jury of Sharm Shaikh International theatre festival for the youth, Egypt, along with other top theatre personalities from all over the world Soparrkar is a noted contributor to The Asian Age, Afternoon Voice and Newsband newspapers.

 Soparrkar is also one of the Board of Directors of the prestigious International Business School Washington (IBSW) which has its branches in The United States of America, France and India.

 He is the founder member of Mumba India International Film Festival.

 Soparrkar promotes sufi Whirling as a form of moving meditation and self discovery.

 Early life and training

 Sandip was born in Bhopal, second of the two children to Col Ajay Kumar and Rani Soparkar.
 He is half Gujarati and half South Indian.

 He started his career as a hotel management graduate.
 He completed his specialization in world cuisine and started working as a cook.
 At the same time, he started learning Latin and ballroom dances.
 When he choreographed for Zubeidaa in 2001, he decided to take up dancing as his career option.
 In 2007, he was unmarried and yet adopted a child named Arjun.
-In 2021 he went on to adopt a differently-abled (hearing and speech impaired) boy Kabir.
+In 2021 he went on to adopt a disabled (hearing and speech impaired) boy Kabir.

 He married Indian model and actress Jesse Randhawa in 2009 but they separated in 2016.